AuraJinn07/Sentiment_Analysis_Web_Application/README.md

 Step 6: Put the password of the mail account in the 'pass' variable.

+Step 7: Initialize the django server by running the command in the terminal-

+        python manage.py migrate

 Step 7: Run the django server by using the command in the terminal of the code editor-

         python manage.py runserver

 Step 8: Click on the link that is shown in the terminal (http://127.0.0.1:8000/)